 Related reading: How to Find Cheap Flights: 10 Tips to Save BIG on Airfare!

 How to Find Hawaii Flight Deals

 Getting a cheap flight to Hawaii is never a sure thing.
 Paying $600 to $800 or more per ticket can be the norm, and travelers can go months without seeing even a halfway decent deal to the islands.

 But that has changed in a big way: The flight deals and fare wars to Hawaii are red-hot right now.
-In the last month alone, we’ve found and sent Thrifty Traveler Premium members more than five flight deals under $400 round-trip – all for travel in 2021.
+In the last few months alone, we’ve found and sent Thrifty Traveler Premium members several flight deals under $400 round-trip – all for travel through summer, fall, and into 2022.

 And it’s not just the West Coast that’s getting the love from airlines, though that’s almost always where you’ll find the cheapest fares.
-We’ve seen one-stop flights to Honolulu (HNL), Maui (OGG), and Kauai (LIH), and The Big Island (KOA) nationwide at half-off or more, including:
+We’ve seen one-stop flights to Honolulu (HNL), Maui (OGG), and The Big Island (KOA) nationwide at half-off or more, including:

-- Minneapolis-St. Paul (MSP) to all four islands for $367 roundtrip!
+- Minneapolis-St. Paul (MSP) to Honolulu for $303 roundtrip flying Delta!

 Remember: It’s not like you need to hop on a plane soon and subject yourself to 14 days of quarantine to capitalize on this slew of cheap flight deals.
-We’re focused on finding flights to Hawaii for 2021 – as far out as July 2021!
+We’re already finding flight deals into June 2022!